ekiefl/pooltool/README.md

 # Blog

-I have blogged about many aspects of this project.
+Many aspects of this project have been blogged about.
 Read the detailed account [here](https://ekiefl.github.io/projects/pooltool/).

 # Citation